 Grose Valley Blue Mountains — Govetts Leap, Bridal Veil Falls & the Lookouts Above the Wilderness

 Deeper, wilder and less accessible than the others, the Grose Valley is World Heritage-listed wilderness.
 There are no roads into it, no facilities at the bottom, and the only way in is on foot down tracks that drop hundreds of metres through cliff and forest.
-From the lookouts above, the valley floor is a distant green world of blue gums and sandstone cliffs — the kind of view that showcases the scale of the mountains.
+From the lookouts above, the valley floor is a distant green world of blue gums trees and sandstone cliffs — the kind of view that showcases the scale of the mountains.

 Govetts Leap